SabrinaJewson/cmarker.typ/README.md

 	(but only when rendered through Typst).
 	See also `<!--typst-begin-exclude-->` and `<!--typst-end-exclude-->`,
 	which is the inverse of this.

+- `table`:
+  Whether to convert markdown table to typst tables.
+  If disabled, the markdown table will be ignored.
+  - Accepted values: Booleans,
+  - Default value: `true`.

 - `scope`:
 	When `raw-typst` is enabled,